 Bridging Generations provisions:

-1. AWA will reimburse the regional coordinator for pre-approved expenses and email templates for printable certificates/ribbons.
-Pre-registration is required.
-Class size maximum is usually 10 and minimum is five.
+1. AWA will reimburse the regional coordinator for pre-approved expenses and email templates for printable certificates.
+Program pre-registration is required due to class size minimum and maximum.

-3. Allow 90 days for acceptance notification.
-Questions?
-Contact Elizabeth Johanna at bridginggenerations@wiscartists.
+3. Questions?
+Contact Bridging Generations Coordinator Elizabeth Johanna at bridginggenerations@wiscartists.

 Bridging Generations for Children

 Photo by Diane Palzkill: Bridging Generations Mineral PointThe year 2004 marked the 50th year for the Association of Wisconsin Artists (AWA).
 To celebrate, the nonprofit held the first “Bridging Generations” Exhibit in Prairie du Sac at the River Arts Center for children ages 5 through 12.
 It was a huge success.
 It was decided to annually continue the exhibit.
 Exhibits and workshops have been held in Middleton, Milton, Madison, Mineral Point, Verona, Platteville, Janesville, Oconomowoc, Brookfield, Whitewater, Mineral Point, Clinton, Blanchardville and Argyle.

 Bridging Generations has three purposes: (1) art making, (2) exhibition and (3) artists’ reception.

 Art groups, organizations, or individuals who would like to sponsor a similar event can apply for AWA funding.
 Applications should be submitted at least 90 days in advance.
 Contact Bridging Generations Coordinator Elizabeth Johanna at email@example.com.